 Thomas Jefferson's part in the nation's early history cannot be overemphasized.
-This Virginia native played a pivotal role in the American Revolution, the formation of a solid new government and the continuation of America's expansion.
-Jefferson is famously known as author of those stirring words, "We hold these truths to be self-evident, that all men are created equal," which initiated the Declaration of Independence.
-Not only did he establish the reasons for the colonies to break from Great Britain, but he helped to manage the American nation on the "world stage" while a proper constitution was being established.
-He also served in President Washington's Cabinet as first secretary of state, led the new nation as its third president, and oversaw the country's growth and expansion westward.
+He played a pivotal role in the American Revolution, the formation of a new government and the continuation of America's expansion.
+Jefferson is famously known as the author of the stirring words, "We hold these truths to be self-evident, that all men are created equal," which begin the Declaration of Independence.
+He also served in President Washington's cabinet as the first secretary of state, led the new nation as its third president and oversaw the country's expansion westward.